 Religious institutions, beliefs, ideas, and practices are central to the workings of human societies across the globe.
 But what makes something “religious”?
 How does the concept of “religion” differ between cultures?
 How have religious traditions developed over time?
 And what possibilities for and challenges to human flourishing does religion offer in the contemporary world?
 These are questions that students explore in Religious Studies courses.

 Students who major in Religious Studies gain expertise in the history and practices of particular religious traditions, encountered from a variety of disciplinary perspectives, and in theoretical discussions of religion.
 They also learn how to engage with texts and other kinds of sources critically and sensitively, and to communicate their ideas and arguments clearly.
-Students specialize in two religious traditions, but they are encouraged to take a diverse range of courses that will expose them to the many methodologies and approaches that are used within Religious Studies, from environmental ethics to religions of the African diaspora to Buddhist meditation to spirituality in America.
+Students specialize in two religious traditions, but they are encouraged to take a diverse range of courses that will expose them to the many methodologies and approaches that are used within Religious Studies.

 II.
 Distinguished Majors Program

 Qualified students who are interested in adding an independent research project to their program of study can apply for entry into the Distinguished Majors Program (DMP).
 In consultation with a faculty advisor, DMP students devise and undertake a course of research in a topic of interest to them, which culminates in a thesis of 30–50 pages, which they will have an opportunity to present publicly.
-They will learn how to conduct and present research in the RELG 4800 Research Methods in Religious Studies Workshop.
+They will learn how to conduct and present research in the RELG 4800 Crafting a Research Project in Religious Studies.
 Students are eligible to receive, at graduation, the honor of “Distinction,” “High Distinction,” or “Highest Distinction.”

 III.
 Five-Year Religious Studies BA/MA Program